vtexdocs/dev-portal-content/docs/vtex-io/App Guides/managing-edition-apps/vtex-io-documentation-becoming-a-sponsor-account.md

 To be eligible to become a Sponsor account, make sure you have:

-- Access to multiple accounts hierarchically related to each other, with the main account having at least two accounts to sponsor.
-For example, the main VTEX account of a holding or the account of a brand with many sub-brands.
+- Access to three or more accounts related to the same group or holding.
 - An Edition App published by `vtex` installed on your account (`vtex.edition-business@0.x` or `vtex.edition-store@2.x`).

   >ℹ️ You can check the Edition App installed on your account by running `vtex edition get` in your terminal.
 If you see the following error `Message: Edition not set`, [open a support ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) requesting the installation of either the `vtex.edition-business@0.x` or `vtex.edition-store@2.x`.
 See [Edition App](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) for more information.